nslavov/scp/computational-analysis.md

 # Analysis of single-cell proteomics data
 {:.no_toc}

+{: .fs-7}
+This section organizes computational pipelines for the analysis of single-cell proteomics data.
+These pipelines can be used with data generated from various [methods](methods) for single-cell proteomics.

 * Will be replaced with the ToC, excluding the section header {:toc}

 &nbsp;

-This section organizes computational pipelines for the analysis of single-cell proteomics data.
-These pipelines can be used with data generated from various [methods](methods) for single-cell proteomics.
+[*Perspective* on data analysis and interpretation](https://doi.org/10.48550/arXiv.2308.07465){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }

+&nbsp;

 ------------